abdimk/synheart-emotion/README.md

 - **Privacy-First Design**: No built-in storage - you control what gets persisted
 - **Not a Medical Device**: This library is for wellness and research purposes only

-⚠️ **Important**: The default model weights are trained on the WESAD dataset and achieve 78.4% accuracy (72.6% F1 score) for binary classification.
+⚠️ **Important**: The default model weights are trained on the WESAD dataset and achieve 78% accuracy.
 For production use, consider training on your own data if needed.

 ## 📚 Documentation